Tea Bag Folding: a Flat Unit Origami Craft

 Another variation of the water bomb fold.

-- Start with the water bomb base following steps 1-4 from Lesson One.
+- Start with the water bomb base following steps 1 and 2 above.

 - Cut a scrap of paper into a one-inch square and glue four units onto it.